umar95-hub/Classplus-Customer-Segmentation/README.md

 From RFM Segmentation
 Using RFM scores 5 segments

 •	(B Creator) Best Creators

 •	(HSN Creator) High - Earning New Creators

 •	(LSAL Creator) Lowest-Profitable Active Loyal Creators (At Risk creator)

 •	(P Creators) Potential creators

 •	(Cb Creator) Churned Best creators

 I’ve defined them briefly below.
 Here 2 LSAL creators with us for a long time they are even in DB scan’s important cluster but there GMV are not high or possibly their price of sell is high.
 We should communicate with them.

-*Detailed analysis is below or I urge one to have a look into attached jupyter notebook file
+*Detailed analysis is in Report file or I urge one to have a look into attached jupyter notebook file